tomnitschke/gristwidgets/docxtemplater/README.md

 ## Creating a placeholder-to-value mapping from a Grist record
 Here's an example implementation on how to create a placeholder-to-value mapping for a given Grist record.
-First off, make a formula column "A" and copy all of this into it:
+First off, make a formula column "helper" and copy all of this into it:
 ```python
 import grist
 import json